Heath Shuler: Post-political career

 Shuler transitioned to a lobbying position with Duke Energy to direct its lobbying and government affairs in Washington, D.C., in 2013.
+He later became an advisor for BakerHostetler, while also co-hosting a podcast for JD Supra.

 In March 2020, he endorsed Joe Biden's presidential bid.

 Personal life

 Shuler is married to Nikol Davis, with whom he has two children: a daughter, Island, and a son, Navy.
 Shuler remains active in the Fellowship of Christian Athletes.
 Shuler also serves as a volunteer assistant football coach for Christ School, a boarding and day school located in suburban Asheville.
-His son Navy attended Christ School and Appalachian State University before transferring to the University of Tennessee as a preferred walk-on quarterback.
+His son Navy attended Christ School, and Appalachian State University before transferring to the University of Tennessee as a quarterback.

 In Washington, Shuler lived at the C Street House of The Fellowship, a controversial organization which operates the property as a tax-exempt church and a residence for several congressmen and senators.
 The building became notorious during a series of political sex scandals in 2009, in which current or former residents John Ensign, Mark Sanford, and Chip Pickering admitted to adulterous affairs, which their housemates knew of but did not publicize.
 In September 2010, The New Yorker published a piece about the house, focusing on the connection with a secretive religious organization called the Fellowship.
 Shuler has attended weekly prayer sessions sponsored by the group since his arrival in Washington.
 In reference to the secrecy, Shuler said "I've been here the whole time, and there's talk about what the Fellowship is, but I honestly have no idea what they're talking about.
 I honestly don't know what it is."